 MozRank by Moz

 Pages hold mozRank score on the basis of both quantity and quality of other pages that link to them.
 The higher these two aspects, the higher the mozRank, i.e. websites with many backlinks linking to your page gives high mR value.
 Its scale ranges from 0.00 (no value) to 9.99 (highest value).
-However, a measurement of 3 is considerably average score of a normal page on the internet.
+However, a measurement of 3 is a considerably average score of a normal page on the internet.
 The mR score can easily progress from 3 to 4 in comparison with the score from 8 to 9.
 The mR measures both internal and external link juice, where the latter targets the links located on a separate domain.
 This is a significant metric for predicting search engine rankings.

 PageRank by Google

 Used by the Google web search engine, the PR tool measures the amount of links a page is inbound with, to determine the relative reputation and popularity of site.
 A page that is linked to by many other pages, with high PR, receives a high rank itself.
 These days, Google PageRank is losing its importance to the seasoned internet marketers since Google has made it difficult to retrieve the score from their servers.
-It is updated every 3-6 months which consequently claims itself an indefinite way to judge the status of website.
-It only flashes an idea about the link strength of a particular website based in Google’s algorithm.
+It is updated every 3-6 months which consequently claims itself an indefinite way to judge the status of the website.
+It only flashes an idea about the link strength of a particular website based on Google’s algorithm.

 Preference of MozRank over PageRank

-Basically, mR depends upon the ability of webpage to gather links from several popular pages, whereas PR depends upon back links of other sites holding high PR linked to it.
+Basically, mR depends upon the ability of webpage to gather links from several popular pages, whereas PR depends upon backlinks of other sites holding high PR linked to it.